Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: General classification

 $I := \big\{ $infima $ \in \Theta_1 \setminus (U \cup B \cup S)$ of intervals on branches of $\Theta_1$ which are maximal for being contained in $ \{ c \in \Theta_1 \setminus (U \cup B \cup S); $ the thick cone at $c$ without the cone of \underline{the} branch of $\Theta_1$ is entirely contained in a same $M_i$ \big\}

-$\Theta := U \cup B \cup S \cup I$. \end{defi} \begin{rem} Since $C$ is finite, $\Theta_0$ and $\Theta_1$ are trees with finitely many branches, which implies that $U$ and $B$ are finite; $S$ is finite since it is contained in $C$; $I$ is finite by o-minimality of branches of $\Theta_1$.
-Hence $\Theta$ is finite. \\ $\Theta_1$, $U$, $B$, $S$, $I$ and $\Theta$ are all definable from the $M_i$, hence $\emptyset$-definable since the $M_i$ are.
-As $\Theta $ is finite, it is contained in the algebraic closure of the empty set. \\ $\Theta$ is a subtree of $T(\M)^\ast$ closed under $\wedge$.
+$\Theta := U \cup B \cup S \cup I$. \end{defi} \begin{rem} - Since $D$ is finite, $\Theta_0$ and $\Theta_1$ are trees with finitely many branches, which implies that $U$ and $B$ are finite; $S$ is finite since it is contained in $D$; $I$ is finite by o-minimality of branches of $\Theta_1$.
+Hence $\Theta$ is finite. \\ - $\Theta_1$, $U$, $B$, $S$, $I$ and $\Theta$ are all definable from the $M_i$, hence $\emptyset$-definable since the $M_i$ are.
+As $\Theta $ is finite, it is contained in the algebraic closure of the empty set. \\ - $\Theta$ is a subtree of $T(M)^\ast$ closed under $\wedge$.
 Because it is finite each element of $\Theta$ has a predecessor in $\Theta$.
 Elements of $\Theta$ which are nodes (or leaves) in $T(M)$ may not be nodes (or leaves) in $\Theta$.
-So, to avoid confusion we will use the words vertices and edges for the tree $\Theta$. \\ We have the equivalence: $\M$ is not indiscernible iff $\Theta$ is not empty iff the root of $T(\M)^\ast$ belongs to $\Theta$. \end{rem}
+So, to avoid confusion we will use the words {\rm vertices} and {\rm edges} for the tree $\Theta$. \\ - We have the equivalence: $\cal M$ is not indiscernible iff $\Theta$ is not empty iff the root of $T(M)^\ast$ belongs to $\Theta$. \end{rem}

-\begin{prop} Let $\M$ be a $C$-minimal, $\aleph_0$-categorical structure.
-Then the subsets $M_1, \cdots, M_r$ of the canonical partition are the orbits over $\emptyset$ of $acl(\emptyset)$-definable subsets of the form: \begin{itemize} \item a finite union of cones at a same basis \item an almost thick cone (i.e. a cofinite union of cones at a same basis) \item a pruned cone $\CC(]a,b[)$ where $a < b$ and $]a,b[$ is a dense interval without extremities (namely the cone of $b$ at $a$ minus the thick cone at $b$). \end{itemize} Each of these sets, endowed with the structure induced by $\M$, is $C$-minimal, $\aleph_0$-categorical and indiscernible.
-Call them $(\M_1, \cdots, \M_r)$. \end{prop} \pr By definition of $\Theta$, any $M_i$ is a finite union of pruned cones $\CC(]a,b[)$, cones and thick cones at $a$, with $a,b \in \Theta$ and $a$ the predecessor of $b$ in $\Theta$.
-By $\emptyset$-definissability, $M_i$ is the union of the orbits over $\emptyset$ of these sets (for more details, see \cite{D2}, Proposition 3.7).
-This gives almost the first assertion except the fact that $]a,b[$ is a dense interval without extremity.
+\begin{prop} Let $\cal M$ be a $C$-minimal, $\aleph_0$-categorical structure.
+Then the subsets $M_1, \cdots, M_r$ of the canonical partition are the orbits over $\emptyset$ of $acl(\emptyset)$-definable subsets of the form: \begin{itemize} \item cones \item almost thick cones (i.e. cofinite unions of cones at a same basis) \item pruned cones $\CC(]b,a[)$ where $b < a$ and $]b,a[$ is a dense interval without extremities, \end{itemize} all these cones having their basis in $\Theta$ as well as the other extremity (namely $a$) of the axis in case of pruned cones. \end{prop} \pr By definition of $\Theta$, any $M_i$ is a finite union of pruned cones $\CC(]b,a[)$, cones and thick cones at $a$, with $a,b \in \Theta$ and $a$ the predecessor of $b$ in $\Theta$.
+By $\emptyset$-definability, $M_i$ is the union of the orbits over $\emptyset$ of these sets (for more details, see \cite{D2}, Proposition 3.7).
+This gives the proposition except the fact that $]b,a[$ is a dense interval without extremity.
 This result follows from $\aleph_0$-categoricity using the following facts.